began as a

 parasailing, and other water sports can be enjoyed virtually all year long, not

 to mention the wonderful fishing, clamming and oyster beds!

 You can dine in one of the

-many restaurants available in Puerto Peñasco - and all minutes from the Princesa
+many restaurants available in Puerto Peñasco - some at Sandy Beach and others in

 establishments so Americanized they actually import some of their ingredients.

 on a whole new perspective in the Old Port area of Rocky Point, offering sights,